 Resolving conflict in a healthy way is important in any relationship.
 The Conflict Resolution Model is a way of responding to a possible conflict situation in an assertive manner.
 It involves five steps that can easily be memorized.

-It can be helpful to think of real-life situations to help you understand what is meant by assertiveness, so we'll be using an example in this fact sheet.
+It can be helpful to think of real-life situations to help you understand what is meant by assertiveness, so we’ll be using an example.
 Suppose you have been attending a weekly support group with a friend, and you have been driving your friend to these meetings for several weeks.
 In the last few days, however, he has not been ready when you have come to pick him up.
 His tardiness has resulted in both of you being late for meetings.
 Because you value being on time, this is something that bothers you a great deal.